|Part #||Model||Dimensions in. (mm)||Weight Capacity UDL (lbs)||Containment Capacity gal. (L)||Weight lbs. (kg)|

 Frequently Asked Questions

-Yes, once the Decon Deck Bladders are deployed they cannot be reused and must be replaced with a new Bladder (Part# 6340).
-The Bladder Attachment (outer, rigid plastic housing) can be reused.
+Yes, once the Ultra-Decon Deck bladders are deployed they cannot be reused and must be replaced with a new bladder (Part# 6340).
+The bladder attachment (outer, rigid plastic housing) can be reused.

 The traditional method of using kiddy pools or regular decon pools is flawed.
 Responders stand in the hazardous material that was just washed off of them.
-The Decon Deck allows responders to stand above any contaminated material so that any water used to rinse them off goes through the grating and is contained by the sump and/or Bladder(s).
+The Ultra-Decon Deck allows responders to stand above any contaminated material so that any water used to rinse them off goes through the grating and is contained by the sump and/or bladder(s).

-Yes, Bladders can be added to Decon Deck.
+Yes, bladders can be added to the Ultra-Decon Deck.
 The process is not difficult and can be done in the field.
 Please contact us for more information.